JordanBreen/pathfinder-rpg-calendar/README.md

 # pathfinder-rpg-calendar
 ### https://jordanbreen.github.io/pathfinder-rpg-calendar/home.html
-An online calendar app for the Pathfinder Roleplaying Game
+#### A calendar web-app for the Pathfinder Roleplaying Game
+#### Note: Calendar page will not display calendar table at all when hosted on Github pages, as the calendar is generated from data in json file 'calendar.json'.
+Currently, this code is to serve as a demonstration of html, css, javascript, json, and php syntax.